pallets-eco/wtforms/docs/forms.rst

 general function as the glue holding everything together.

 .. autoclass:: Form
-    :members:

     **Properties**

+    .. attribute:: data

+        A dict containing the data for each field.

+        Note that this is generated each time you access the property, so care should be taken when using it, as it can potentially be very expensive if you repeatedly access it.
+Typically used if you need to iterate all data in the form.
+If you just need to access the data for known fields, you should use `form.<field>.data`, not this proxy property.

     .. attribute:: errors

-        A dict, containing field names on this form as keys, with the value portion being the list of errors for that field.
-The dict is empty until after :meth:`validate` is called.

-    .. attribute:: data

-        A dict that is generated on the fly which contains field names as keys mapped to the `.data` attribute of the field.
+        A dict containing a list of errors for each field.
+Empty if the form hasn't been validated, or there were no errors.

+        Note that this is a lazy property, and will only be generated when you first access it.
+If you call :meth:`validate` after accessing it, the cached result will be invalidated and regenerated on next access.

     **Methods**

     .. automethod:: validate

-        Runs validation on each field in the form, collecting any errors.
-        Returns `True` if no errors occur.

-        For each field, the validators are called in this order:

-        1. Any validators passed via a list to the field's constructor.
-        2. The field's built-in validation.
-        3. Any inline validator for the field defined on the form itself.

-        If any of the validators in the chain raises a :class:`~wtforms.validators.StopValidation`, then the validation chain
-        for that field is stopped.

-    .. automethod:: auto_populate
+    .. function:: auto_populate

         One common usage of this is an edit profile view::